Spark boss Simon Moutter ribs new Sky TV CEO Martin Stewart - but there's a messy truth underneath

 The new focus on streaming implies a leaner organisation.

 After all, streaming is a meaner, lower-margin business than linear TV.
-Even streaming king Netflix leans on its traditional DVD rental unit for profit most quarters and is staggering under a US$10b debt load.
-Disney lost US$580m on Netflix rival Hulu last year.
+Even streaming king Netflix leans on its traditional DVD rental unit for profit most quarters and is staggering under a US$10 billion debt load.
+Disney lost US$580 million on Netflix rival Hulu last year.

 Stewart wouldn't be drawn on any possible changes to headcount, but for the short term at least, he indicated there won't be anything as wrenching as the process underway at marketing partner Vodafone NZ, where another new CEO, Jason Paris, is making his mark.